 For Nicholas and his elders, it's not easy summoning the grit and determination required to follow every heartbreaking clue, day after day.
 It helps to be propelled by a burning desire for justice, and a deep sense of purpose, but even that is not wholly sufficient.
 What this crew seeks to recover is the spiritual lineage of their people—the taalawtumsi and the countless other spirit messengers who've vanished over the past 500 years.
 Without their deities, the Hopi's connection to the past crumbles.
 Their religion is disrupted.
 For them, this is about more than physical objects.
 It's about maintaining a culture that has survived for millennia, despite the crushing odds.

-A version of this story, which was reported in partnership with the Investigative Fund at the Nation Institute, originally appeared in the November 2017 issue of Pacific Standard.
+A version of this story, which was reported in partnership with the Investigative Fund at the Nation Institute with support from the Puffin Foundation, originally appeared in the November 2017 issue of Pacific Standard.
 Subscribe now and get eight issues/year or purchase a single copy of the magazine.

 - "The elders broke down in tears.
 It was as if I had returned the body of a son who died in combat."